Brendan Johnson: Human trafficking

-Later Legal Career
+Later legal career

-After leaving the U.S. Attorneys office he went into private practice with Robins Kaplan LLP.
-Johnson is the founding-partner of the Sioux Falls branch.
+After leaving the U.S. Attorney's office, Johnson went into private practice with Robins Kaplan LLP; he is the founding partner of the Sioux Falls branch.
 Robins Kaplan is the first national law firm to establish an office in South Dakota.

-Riot Boosting Statute Lawsuit
+Riot Boosting Act lawsuit

 In March, 2019, Johnson sued South Dakota Governor Kristi Noem; South Dakota Attorney General Jason Ravnsborg and Pennington County Sheriff Kevin Thom in Dakota Rural Action, Dallas Goldtooth, Indigenous Environmental Network, NDN Collective, Sierra Club and Nicholas Tilsen, in Federal District Court, Case # 5:19-cv-5046 regarding SB 189 "the Riot Boosting Act" and criminal statutes SDCL 22-10-6 & 22-10-6.1.

-2020 Proposed Constitutional Amendment regarding marijuana
+2020 proposed constitutional amendment regarding marijuana

 In June, 2019, Johnson submitted an initiated constitutional amendment which he entitled "An initiated amendment to the South Dakota Constitution legalizing, taxing and regulating marijuana".
 The proposed constitutional amendment seeks to decriminalize small amounts of marijuana, require the legislature to legalize hemp by 2022 and require the legislature to legalize medical marijuana by 2022.
 On September 11, 2019, the South Dakota Secretary of State approved Johnson's proposed Constitutional Amendment for circulation.
 On November 4, 2019, Johnson turned in over 50,000 signatures for review by the South Dakota Secretary of State with the desire to qualify for the 2020 ballot.
 "We are proud to have submitted petitions on behalf of over 80,000 South Dakotans who believe that voters should decide out state's marijuana and hemp laws," said Brendan Johnson, a former federal prosecutor and Democrat who is sponsor of the legalization ballot initiative.
 On January 6, 2019, Johnson's proposed amendment qualified for the November 2020 ballot.
 In the November 2020 election, Amendment A was approved with 225,260 (54.18%) voting to approve it and 190,477 (45.82%) voting against it.

 On November 20, 2020, Pennington County Sheriff Kevin Thom and Colonel Rick Miller, Superintendent of the Highway Patrol sued to block Amendment A from being implemented.
 On February 8, 2021, Circuit Court Judge Christina Klinger ruled Amendment A unconstitutional as a violation of the single subject rule and found it to be a revision, not an amendment to the state constitution.
 Johnson appealed the decision to the South Dakota Supreme Court which heard oral arguments in the matter on April 28, 2021.

 On November 24, 2021, the South Dakota Supreme Court struck down Amendment A by a vote of 4-1, ruling the amendment violated the single subject rule.

 Personal life

-Brendan Johnson is married to Dr. Jana Beddow Johnson who graduated from Mayo Medical School and was Chief Resident of the Harvard Dermatology program.
-They have four children.
-He has frequented the University of South Dakota School of Law as a guest lecturer and adjunct professor of Cyber Law.
+Brendan Johnson is married to Dr. Jana Beddow Johnson, who graduated from Mayo Medical School and was chief resident of the Harvard dermatology program.
+The Johnsons have four children.